skylaran/Battleship-Game/README.md

 # Battleship-Game
-This is a funny Battleship Game implemented using Python
+This is a funny Battleship Game implemented using Java